rogerbarton/vr-modeling/docs/report/2-Impl-Areas.md

 To provide more fine grained control, the amount by which the grip buttons are pressed is used as a smoothing factor.
 This works well, although it can be hard to control this smoothing factor precisely.
 It may make sense to apply a log or square root to the smoothing factor to counteract this.

 Different pivot modes where tested: mesh center, selection center and hand center.
 Using the hand as the center appeared the most natural.
-For transforming selections, using the mesh as the center usually gave unintuitive results, particularly for smaller selections.
+For transforming selections, using the mesh as the center usually gave unintuitive results, particularly for smaller selections, see gallery.

 #### Deformations